Keeping Them Safer

 If you have an automated external defibrillator or AED available, turn it on and follow the instructions.

-An illustration of a doctor and patient reviewing information in a folder.
+A doctor and patient reviewing information in a folder.
 The man has short hair and a beard.
 The woman has long black hair.
+Illustration.

 Back to Contents